 - Can be used in conjunction with any type of health insurance, although health insurance coverage is not required.

 - FSA funds can be used to cover deductibles, copays and coinsurance, as well as qualified medical expenses that are not covered by health insurance, such as LASIK eye surgery.
-Prior to 2011, FSA funds could be used to purchase over-the-counter medications, but now they can only be used for OTC medications if a doctor has prescribed them (a reconciliation bill to repeal the ACA could eliminate this requirement; H.R.3762, passed by Congress in 2016 but vetoed by President Obama, would have removed the restriction on using FSA funds for OTC meds).
+Prior to 2011, FSA funds could be used to purchase over-the-counter medications, but now they can only be used for OTC medications if a doctor has prescribed them (H.R.3762, passed by Congress in 2016 but vetoed by President Obama, would have removed the restriction on using FSA funds for OTC meds).

 - In the past, employers could set their own FSA contribution limits for their employees.
-But the ACA limits contributions to no more than $2,600 in 2017 (in 2015 and 2016, the limit was $2,550, but there were inflation adjustments for 2017 and 2018).
+But the ACA limits contributions to no more than $2,650 in 2017 (in 2015 and 2016, the limit was $2,550, but there were inflation adjustments for 2017 and 2018).
 H.R.3762 would have eliminated the ACA’s contribution limits for FSA.
 The American Health Care Act, which passed in the House in 2017 but did not pass in the Senate, would have eliminated the contribution limits.

 - Contributions are deducted from each paycheck throughout the year.
 However, the full annual contribution amount is available for use immediately (or after the first contribution is made).
 If the employee uses the full amount and then quits or is terminated prior to the end of the year, FSA funds do not have to be paid back to the employer.